 What do we Teach?

-Students at the Eastern Academy of Martial Arts learn a unique blend
+Students at Eastern Academy of Mixed Martial Arts learn a unique blend

-of the most effective martial arts that exist.
+of the most effective martial arts styles that exist.

 Muay Thai – Thai Boxing, developed in Thailand drives from the Thai military art of Kabri – Kabrong and is the national sport of Thailand.
 An art from which utilizes the practitioner’s natural body weapons; punches, elbow strikes, kneeing, and powerful kicks with the shin, to create a devastating fighting style, in both the ring and on the street.
 The use of specially designed striking equipment allows you to deliver blows with full force and with an emphasis on the physical conditioning and cardiovascular benefits of Muay Thai – Thai Boxing.
 The students will not only improve their martial arts ability, fighting ability and self defense, they also gain a greater physical appreciation of what can be accomplished by training in the art of Muay Thai – Thai Boxing.
 There is no belt system in Thai Boxing and it can be learned quickly.
 Learn more about Muay Thai at Wikipedia >>